sagivo/algorithms/README.md

 Algorithms
 ==========

 Algorithms playground for common questions solved in ruby syntax. most of it using dynamic-programming.
+In case you want to prepare yourself for a job interview - try to solve it yourself first, then have a look here.

 # Problems